jluong23/lichess-study-pgn-maker/README.md

-A template Typescript React App using Tailwind.
+A React App to format PGNs and tournament data into tagged PGN format for Lichess studies.

 To run locally: